kubeflow/community/wgs/community-membership.md

 ### Responsibilities and privileges

-- Responsive to issues and PRs assigned to them
+- Responsive to issues and PRs assigned to them.
-- Responsive to mentions of WG teams they are members of
+- Responsive to mentions of WG teams they are members of.
 - Active owner of code they have contributed (unless ownership is explicitly transferred)
   - Code is well tested
   - Tests consistently pass